-\All rates are listed as formulated product/A. Read labels and observe all precautions and restrictions on application, pre-harvest interval, and restrictions on feeding treated hay, vines, or hulls to livestock.
+All rates are listed as formulated product/A. Read labels and observe all precautions and restrictions on application, pre-harvest interval, and restrictions on feeding treated hay, vines, or hulls to livestock.
 For best results, apply sprays according to leaf spot advisory or Sclerotinia blight advisory in a volume of 12 to 15 gal/A by ground sprayers.

 Table 39.
-Fo Table 39.
-Foliar Fungicides (cont.)
-Disease Product and Formulation Rate of Formulation Method and Timing of Application Precautions and Remarks Cercospora leaf spot, web blotch, rust, leaf scorch and pepper spot (cont.)
-Priaxor 4.17SC (fluxapyr- oxad + pyraclo' strobin) 4.0-8.0 fl oz Same as above Apply up to 2 sprays, then use a fungicide with different mode of action.
-Also controls Southern stem rot, Rhizoctonia limb rot, and suppresses CBR and Sclerotinia blight Evito 480SC (tetracono- zole) 3.8-5.7 fl oz Same as above.
+Foliar Fungicides (cont.) ----------- -------- ------------- --------- onar i angiolae Disease Product and Formulation Rate of Formulation Method and Timing of Application Precautions and Remarks Foliar diseases only (e.g. early and late leaf spots, web blotch, rust, leaf scorch, and pepper scorch). (cont.)
+Stratego (trifloxystrobin + propiconozole) 7.0 fl oz Same as above.
+Label also allows up to 2 sprays at 14 fl oz/A for control of Rhizoctonia limb rot in addition to foliar diseases.
+Use chlorothalonil as final spray for resistance management.
+Southern stem rot, early and late leaf spots, and Rhizoctonia limb rot.
+Proline (prothio- conazole) 5.0-5.7 fl oz Same as above.
+Apply up to 4 sprays, then use a fungicide with different mode of action.
+Also suppresses CBR.
+Evito 480SC (tetracono- zole) 3.8-5.7 fl oz Same as above.
 Number of sprays must not exceed one-half the total, and each spray should be followed by a non-strobilurin.
-Absolute 500SC (tebucono- zole + trifloxystrobin 3.7-7.0 fl oz Same as above.
-Do not apply more than 4 sprays and apply chlorotholonil as final season spray.
-Southern stem rot, Sclerotinia blight, Rhizoctonia limb rot, and suppresses CBR.
-Folicur 3.6F + surfactant or Tebuzole 3.6F 7.2 fl oz + surfactant (tebucono- zole) 7.2 fl oz (Use lowest rate recommended on label of surfactant) Apply with leaf- spot nozzles at spray volume of 15 gal/A starting at pegging.
-Also controls leaf spot and suppresses pod rot by CBR.
-The total seasonal dose must not exceed 28.8 fl oz/A Artisan (equal to Tilt 4.0 fl oz + Moncut 1.2 lb/A) (propicon- azole + flutolonil) 18.5-24.6 fl oz Apply 2 or 3 times starting 45 to 60 days after planting.
-Also controls leaf spot, but always end season with chlorothalonil for resistance management.
+Folicur 3.6F + surfactant or Tebuzole 3.6F + surfactant (tebuconazole) 7.2 fl oz (Use lowest rate recommended on label of surfactant) Apply with leaf- spot nozzles at spray volume of 15 gal/A starting at pegging.
+The total seasonal dose must not exceed 28.8 fl oz/A. Artisan (equal to Tilt 4.0 fl oz + Moncut 1.2 lb/A) (propiconazole + flutolonil) 18.5-24.6 fl oz times starting 45 to 60 days after planting.
+Always end season with chlorothalonil for resistance management.

-\All rates are listed as formulated product/A. Read labels and observe all precautions and restrictions on application, pre-harvest interval, and restrictions on feeding treated hay, vines, or hulls to livestock.
+All rates are listed as formulated product/A. Read labels and observe all precautions and restrictions on application, pre-harvest interval, and restrictions on feeding treated hay, vines, or hulls to livestock.
 For best results, apply sprays according to leaf spot advisory or Sclerotinia blight advisory in a volume of 12 to 15 gal/A by ground sprayers.